Weapons in Star Trek: Disruptor

 Disruptors are employed by several alien species in this series, including Romulans, Klingons, Breen, Cardassians, Iridians and Orions in their personal and military small arms as well as being mounted as cannon, emitters, turrets, and banks.
-Only the first three species are known to have type-3 disruptors, the most advanced type developed so far, by the 24th Century.
-Disruptors cause damage by exciting the molecular bonds of targets to such great extents that those bonds are weakened, and/or broken, by the energies emitted, which often manifest as explosive force.
+Only the first three species are known to have type-3 disruptors, the most advanced type developed by the 24th Century.
+Disruptors cause damage by exciting the molecular bonds of targets to such great extents that those bonds are weakened and/or broken by the energies emitted, which often manifest as an explosive force.
 According to Last Unicorn's Star Trek: The Next Generation Role-playing Game, disruptors are considered less "elegant" than phaser-based weapons; their effects there are described as thermal shock and blunt force, as opposed to the "rapid nadion effect".
 As a result, disruptors inflict more damage to matter, but less damage to shields, than phasers.
 Klingons call their disruptors nISwI.

 Phased polaron cannon

 Phased polaron cannons are the primary armament of the Dominion, the main antagonist faction in the later seasons of Star Trek: Deep Space Nine.
 The cannon emits a beam of polaron particles, the fictional in-universe antimatter counterpart of the muon (not to be confused with the actual polaron or the actual antimuon).
 When first introduced, Dominion polaron cannons easily penetrate the shielding systems of most Alpha Quadrant races.
-The Alpha Quadrant races eventually learn to modify their shields to resist polaron weaponry, evoking surprise from the Vorta advisor Weyoun ("Call to Arms").
+The Alpha Quadrant races eventually learn to modify their shields to resist polaron weaponry ("Call to Arms").

 Tetryon cannon

 Tetryon cannons are the primary armament of the Hirogen and are similar in application to phasers and disruptors.
-Tetryon cannons are unique in that they are designed primarily to damage energy and force fields such as starship shields.
-Tetryon cannons do damage matter but not to the same extent as phasers or disruptors.
+Tetryon cannons are unique in that they are designed primarily to damage energy and force fields, such as starship shields.
+Tetryon cannons damage matter, but not to the same extent as phasers or disruptors.
 This is in line with the Hirogen philosophy of the hunt, as depicted in Star Trek: Voyager (VOY).
 The Hirogen ship would therefore knock out its opponent's shields and beam over hunters to engage in face-to-face ranged or melee combat.
 This allows the Hirogen hunters to collect items that they would consider to be hunting trophies.

 Varon-T disruptor

-Varon-T disruptors were featured in the Star Trek: The Next Generation (TNG) episode "The Most Toys", and were mentioned to be a rare type of disruptor made illegal in the Federation because of their slow, excruciating method of killing, with the weapons tearing the body apart from the inside.
-Kivas Fajo, a Zibalian trader in that episode, owned four of the five Varon-T disruptors ever manufactured (he slept with one under his pillow) and even used one on his own crew before his collection of rare items was confiscated after his capture and arrest for kidnapping and theft (among other crimes).
+Varon-T disruptors are featured in the Star Trek: The Next Generation (TNG) episode "The Most Toys", and are mentioned to be a rare type of disruptor that are illegal in the Federation because of their slow, excruciating method of killing, with the weapons tearing the body apart from the inside.
+Kivas Fajo, a Zibalian trader in that episode, owns four of the five Varon-T disruptors ever manufactured (he sleeps with one under his pillow) and uses one on his own crew before his collection of rare items was confiscated after his capture and arrest for kidnapping and theft (among other crimes).
 The fifth Varon-T was kept by the criminal Kelsey who was killed when her scout ship exploded.